-Policies developed and adopted by a Municipality establish the framework that is used to guide where, how, and what is planned and implemented within a Municipality including land uses as well as servicing and infrastructure.
-Within the policy hierarchy there are various tools such as by-laws, guidelines, standards, or other implementation-based documents that guide municipal staff in their decision making.
+Policies developed and adopted by a Municipality establish the framework that is used to guide where, how, and what is planned and implemented, including land uses as well as servicing and infrastructure.
+Within the policy hierarchy there are various tools such as by-laws, guidelines, standards, or other implementation-based documents that guide municipal staff in their decision-making.

-Policy provides the blueprint for growth and development of a community, while also addressing critical matters related to mobility, environmental preservation, economic growth, social equity, infrastructure servicing, among others.
-In recent years there has been considerable enhancement and improvement in the policy support for Active Transportation and related infrastructure planning.
+Policy provides the blueprint for growth and development of a community, while also addressing critical matters related to mobility, environmental preservation, economic growth, social equity, and infrastructure servicing, among other issues.
+In recent years there has been considerable enhancement and improvement in the policy support for AT and related infrastructure planning.